hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ## More features

-As I previously mentioned, you can access control almost all of your infrastructures using Teleport.
+As I previously mentioned, you can access and control almost all of your infrastructures using Teleport.
 Also, create new users with varying roles and access level.
-List ssh sessions and even replay them like watching YouTube video.
+List ssh sessions and even replay them like watching YouTube videos!
 Join ongoing sessions as a collaborator or observer and much, much more.

 I leave it to you to explore more functionality and use-cases.